 Health Center Program (HCP) Look-Alike - an FQHC that meets all of the eligibility requirements of an organization that receives a Health Center Program grant, but does not receive Health Center Program grant funding.

-Health Professional Shortage Area (HPSA) - Primary Care - A primary care HPSA is an urban or rural area, population group, or medical or other public facility which has received federal designation as having a shortage of primary medical care providers.
+Health Professional Shortage Area (HPSA) - A HPSA is an urban or rural area, population group, or medical or other public facility which has received federal designation as having a shortage of health care providers.
 Each year, the Department of Health and Human Services (HHS) evaluates HPSA designations and awards them through state Primary Care Offices (PCO).
 All federally qualified health centers, their look-alikes and tribal facilities receive automatic HPSA designation, while Rural Health Clinics must request HPSA designation.
 More information can be found here: http://bhpr.hrsa.gov/shortage/hpsas/index.html.

 Geographic Information Systems (GIS) - A geographic information system (GIS) integrates hardware, software, and data for capturing, managing, analyzing, and displaying all forms of geographically referenced information.
 GIS allows visualization, understanding, questioning, and interpretation of data in many ways that reveal relationships, patterns, and trends in the form of maps, globes, reports, and charts.1